Rifling

 Whitworth rifling.
 As with

-Jacob rifling, it require a specific-shaped (in this case octagonal) bullet.
+Jacob rifling, it required a specific-shaped (in this case octagonal) bullet.

 Henry rifling.
 Because of the